souljaboy764/RKN/README.md

   - Pendulum Image Imputation (Implemented and verified that the ICML results are reproduced)
   - Quad Link State Estimation (Implemented)
   - Quad Link Image Imputation (Implemented)
+  - Skeleton Motion Prediction (Implemented)

 ## Dependencies

 Tested with:
   - python 3.6
-  - tensorflow 1.13.1 (both with and without GPU)
+  - tensorflow 2.6.0 (with GPU)
   - numpy 1.16
   - pillow 5.1.0 (only needed for data generation)